-It's important to protect your hearing aid from damage.
-You should check and clean your hearing aid every day.
+It's important to protect hearing aids from damage.
+Check and clean your hearing aid every day.
 This will help to keep it working for longer.

 You can visit the National Hearing Aid Repair Centre every 3 to 6 months to have your device checked and cleaned.
-We can also help if your hearing aid is not working as usual or has stopped working.
+We can also help if a hearing aid is not working as usual, or has stopped working.

-- Store your hearing aid in a safe place that's dry and cool.
+- Store it in a safe place that's dry and cool.

-- Change the batteries often so they don't suddenly run out of power.
+- Change the batteries often so they do not suddenly run out of power.

-- Switch off your hearing aid when you're not using it and remove the battery if you don't use it for a long period of time.
+- Remove the battery if you do not use it for a long period of time.

-- Clean your hearing aid using the small brush or the soft cloth that came with it.
+- Clean the hearing aid using the small brush or the soft cloth that came with it.

-- Battery contacts should be cleaned regularly using a cotton swab, taking care not to bend the contacts.
+- Clean the battery contacts often with a cotton swab, taking care not to bend the contacts.